laravel/docs/collections.md

     // ['Desk', 'Chair']

-You may also specify how you wish the resulting collection to be keyed:
+// You may also specify how you wish the resulting collection to be keyed:
+Você também pode especificar como você deseja que a coleção seja chaveada:

     $plucked = $collection->pluck('name', 'product_id');